top of page

 HEMIPTERA > HETEROPTERA > PENTATOMORPHA > PENTATOMOIDEA > Cydnidae

 Eight species occur in Britain, although only three are regarded as common and, even then, are mainly local across central and southern regions, rather than widespread.
-The remainder are all categorised as nationally scarce or rare.
+The remainder are categorised as 'nationally scarce' or rare in the case of the critically endangered Cornish Shieldbug [Geotomus punctulatus].

 They are generally quite small, ranging from 3-4mm up to the largest species that may reach 8mm or even 9mm.
 They are predominantly black with few markings and have a somewhat beetle-like appearance.
 Their legs are stout and spiny, good for digging, and their tarsi are three-segmented.